fouziray/enmlink/README.md

 The former requires the actions servers to be running with `rasa run actions`, along with api.

-For an interactive mode with which the answers can be tweaked and adjusted with an approval or decline of actions use `rasa interactive`
+For an interactive mode with which the answers can be tweaked and adjusted with an approval or decline of actions using `rasa interactive`

+## Folders and files structure:

+-Entities database: data/lookup/*
+-Intents and Entities extraction: data/nlu.yml -Training stories: data/stories.yml
+-Training rules: data/rules.yml
+-Custom actions: actions/actions.py
+-Descriptors: /json/*
+-Trained model: /models/
+NLU performance tests: /results/*

+for the sake of size, models aren't uploaded to this repository, however they're generated using `rasa train`